-The ignition switch has 3 positions: OFF, RUN, and START.
-The key turns to START and moves back to RUN upon release.
-Turning the key to the OFF position stops the engine; however, always remove the key when leaving the machine to prevent someone from accidentally starting the engine (Figure 5).
+The ignition switch has three positions, Off, Run, and Start.
+The key will turn to Start and move back to Run upon release.
+Turning the key to the Off position will stop the engine; however, always remove the key when leaving the machine to prevent someone from accidentally starting the engine (Figure 5).